TheGroundZero/openvasreporting/README.md

  - list vulnerabilities per host
  - make pip installer
  - filter by host (scope/exclude) as in OpenVAS2Report
- - export to other formats (CSV, Word, PDF)
+ - export to other formats (CSV, PDF)
  - select threat levels individually (e.g. none and low; but not med, high and crit)